sands-lab/colext/README.md

 $ ssh-add -l # confirm the key was added
 # Connect to the CoLExT server
 $ ssh <username>@colext
-$ ssh-add -l # confirm the key is available in the SSH agent when connected to the CoLExT server
+$ ssh-add -l # confirm the key is available in the CoLExT server
+# You should now be able to install the Python package
 ```

 If you're just getting started, continue reading the next step in the [using colext section](#using-colext).

 # Developing the CoLExT package
 Install the CoLExT package locally with the --editable flag.